samerfarida/secure-bash-macos-ebook/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Master Bash scripting on macOS, from fundamentals to enterprise automation.**

+> 📖 **Also available online:** Read the full book at [https://bash.itsecurity.network/](https://bash.itsecurity.network/) with search, navigation, and always up-to-date content.

 This comprehensive ebook teaches you how to write secure, efficient Bash scripts specifically tailored for macOS.
 Whether you're an IT administrator managing thousands of devices, a security engineer hardening endpoints, or a power user automating your workflow, this book provides practical, real-world examples you can use immediately.